spencermeyer/Ruby_Webscraping/README.md

 Things to do next.
 ------------------
-* lots more styling.
+1 lots more styling.
-* make it more robust for http fails.
+2 make it more robust for http fails.
-* make it send emails for upcoming milestones.
+3 make it send emails for upcoming milestones.
-* make a cron job for scraping so that the results are all ready for the user to see.
+4 make a cron job for scraping so that the results are all ready for the user to see.
+5 Make it collect data much more efficiently.

 Tech Stack
 ----------